jmsedwrdmnkme/front-end-boilerplate/README.md

 * Bootstrap v5
 * SASS styles process (compression, concat)
 * PurgeCSS to rid of bloat and unused styles
+* Critical for inlining of critical styles and deferred loading of non-critical styles

 ### Assets
 * Handlebars HTML templating process (featuring partials)